It’s January 2024, a new day for the agency.

 ‘Can we get away without niching?’

-And there you have it.
-The honest, push-back question we hear (and definitely grabbed onto ourselves down the years).
-It usually goes something like this: “We know loads of agencies who haven’t niched and are doing just fine.
+And finally, the honest push-back question we sometimes hear (and definitely asked ourselves in the past).
+It usually goes something like this: “We know plenty of agencies who haven’t niched and are doing just fine.
 Do we really need to niche?”

 And of course, it’s true.
-There are numerous creative/marketing agencies across these fair isles (and beyond) whose websites would fail to pass even a basic niche sniff test.
-But, and it’s a pretty BIG but…most of those brands are big enough to get away with it.
+There are creative/marketing agencies across these fair isles (and beyond) whose websites would fail to pass even a basic niche sniff test.
+But, and it’s a pretty big but…most of those brands are big enough to get away with it.

-If your name (and therefore your reputation) precedes you – by all means, stick with the generalist game.
-Chances are it’s already working, and you're viewed as a trusted brand in the market.
-If, on the other hand, you are too small (and by extension, unknown) to seriously compete with the big name generalists in your field, it’s time you played a different game.
+If your name (and, by extension, your reputation) precedes you – by all means, stick with the generalist game.
+Chances are it’s already working, and you're seen as a trusted go-to-brand in the market.
+If, on the other hand, you are too small (and, by extension, too unknown) to seriously compete with the big name generalists in your field, it’s time you played a different game.

 That was the choice we faced back in 2023.
-We chose to niche - figuring (a) we wouldn't get bored (expert organisations are a pretty broad church); (b) we wouldn't miss out on opportunities (most of our new biz already comes from the world of education, leadership development and business consulting); and (c) our current clients who don't fit the niche would be forgiving (we still love you guys...promise!).
+We chose to niche - figuring (a) we wouldn't get bored (expert organisations are a diverse and interesting bunch); (b) we wouldn't miss out on opportunities (we still get word-of-mouth referrals from what we used to be known for); and (c) our current clients who don't fit the niche would be forgiving (and some of them would even praise us for it!).

 We like to think Liam Neeson would be proud.